pamosima/LTROPS-2341_Lab-Guide/General Information/README.md

 ### Scenario

 In this lab activity, you will learn how to use Terraform to deploy and configure Cisco Enterprise Networking Solutions.

-In the first task you will configure a new SD-WAN cEdge Router to establish Fabric-Connectivity at your branch.
-In a second step you will deploy Branch-Switching by onboarding and configuring a Catalyst 9000 Switch.
+- In the first mission you will configure a new SD-WAN cEdge Router to establish Fabric-Connectivity at your branch.

+- In the second mission you will deploy Branch-Switching by onboarding and configuring a Catalyst 9000 Switch.

+- In the third mission you will add a new VPN to your SD-WAN cEdge Router and a new VLAN to your Catalyst 9000 Switch.

 #### Network Diagram

+Your personal site (pod) featuring a router and a switch and is running in Cisco Modeling Labs (CML).
+The controllers (vManage & Catalyst Center) are shared across five simulated sites.

 ![Network Diagram](img/layout.jpg)